 Users running ArcGIS Pro on a Mac can leverage Esri Technical Support for questions and troubleshooting.
 However, all troubleshooting for defects will only be performed against certified Windows systems.

-The first is with Boot Camp, which allows the user to install Windows Desktop OS on a hard disk partition on the Mac hard drive.
+Boot Camp allows the user to install Windows Desktop OS on a hard disk partition on the Mac hard drive.
 This allows ArcGIS Pro to run natively on a Windows partition on the Mac.
-The second option is to use a Windows Desktop OS virtual machine (VM) within the MacOS.
-Both of these options are explained in sections below, after the recommended minimum hardware requirements.
+Configuring ArcGIS Pro through Boot Camp is described below, after the recommended minimum hardware requirements.

 Recommended minimum hardware requirements

-Running ArcGIS Pro natively on a Windows partition (Boot Camp)
+Run ArcGIS Pro natively on a Windows partition (Boot Camp)

 To run ArcGIS Pro in Windows installed natively with Boot Camp, you will need your ArcGIS Pro installation files and a Windows installation DVD or disc image (.iso), if you haven't already set up Boot Camp.

 The Boot Camp Assistant helps the user install Windows within a dedicated hard disk partition.
-The Assistant can be accessed from the Utilities folder inside the Applications folder in MacOS.
+The Assistant can be accessed from the Utilities folder in the Applications folder in MacOS.
 For more information about Boot Camp, see Apple's Support site.